 "The usage of mobile devices, infrastructure, communication and interaction for mobile applications and transactions."

 Beyond Hype and Myth

-- Workplaces and private life have been changing thoroughly through mobile technologies and services. - This implies extraordinary challenges and chances. - The development is strongly influenced by international factors.
+- Workplaces and private life will change thoroughly through mobile technologies and services. - This implies extraordinary challenges and chances. - The development will be strongly affected by international factors.